 The IV placement in labor is similar to anywhere else in the hospital.

-- The provider will look at the veins in both arms and hands to determine a good spot (feel free to give input, but most often it is best to let the provider pick what feels best for them).
+- The medical staff (most often a registered nurse) will look at the veins in both arms and hands to determine a good spot (feel free to give input, but most often it is best to let the provider pick what feels best for them).
 This may also include them tapping your arms and feeling the veins quite a bit — all of that is normal.

 - They will clean the spot